 Putting these ideas and PDI in relation to Pierre Bourdieu’s Cultural Capital and Michel Foucault’s Biopower is a means to seeing what underlies Geert’s assertions.

 In the end it seems Hofstede is trying to put numbers on what Bourdieu and Foucault laid out prior (more below).
 However, Geert said that ‘dimensions do not exist’ as they come from the imagination, and that they are nonetheless useful for understanding the world and actual differences in power.
-It that so, it seems true only if the dimension scores accurate and then actually useful.
+Is that so, it seems true only if the dimension scores are accurate and then actually useful.
 According to Geert’s website “each new study uses new respondent sets and different countries.
 Even if it used the same questions, these questions might have come to mean different things…Actually it is rare for different studies on different data sets to yield the same dimensions.” source Then of what use are the PDI or other index numbers?
-Can they actually be dangerous and point more to what powerful entities want or use to control populations rather than what the populations or individuals want?
+Can they actually be dangerous and point more to what powerful entities want or use to control populations rather than what the populations or individuals want from power elites?
 Anecdotally some of the PDI scores seem to represent reality, but for the index score numbers to end so neatly at borders is peculiar.

 Could these scores or colors be flipped on their head if we thought about military and police power, hegemony, and strategic goals within and beyond borders, even those of towns and cites?
 Of course that is not what the PDI measures, at least not directly.
 Does it measure local or national class power differentials, which is the essence of state power?
 Maybe, though that is not explicitly stated, nor does it seem to be reflected in the map scores.
 As far as state power to individual power is concerned I tend to see it as Micheal Parenti does: